ATAMI industry tenants are a diverse range companies from:

-Gadusol Laboratories is using synthetic biology technology to produce natural sunscreen compounds found in marine life.
+Arcaea acquired Gadusol Laboratories in 2022.
+Gadusol is using synthetic biology technology to produce natural sunscreen compounds found in marine life.
 These compounds are sustainably sourced, environmentally safe, provide supplemental skin/health benefits, and offer protection against both UV-A and UV-B rays.
 Tenant since 2019.

 Microflow designs and manufactures microfluidic devices using OSU-licensed technology.
 We specialize in custom devices as well as offer standard products ideal for application development, including mixers, reactors, emulsifiers and heat exchangers.
 Tenant since 2012.